tb-pm/idp-software.com/docs/vendors/AntWorks/index.md

 ### Improves efficiency

-When Spark 44/Accenture Interactive needed to improve their efficiency, they turned to AntWorks.
-It was their goal to not only capture data but also to ensure the data was correct.
-By choosing CMR+ from AntWorks, they [boosted their efficiency rates by almost 50%] (https://www.ant.works/case-study/).
+When Spark 44/Accenture Interactive needed to improve its efficiency, it turned to AntWorks.
+The goal was not only to capture data but also to ensure the data was accurate.
+By choosing CMR+ from AntWorks, it [boosted efficiency rates by almost 50%](https://www.ant.works/case-study/).

 ### Greater accuracy

-A leading East Asia low-cost airline needed a better way to process their 2,000 monthly invoices.
-AntWorks provided their CMR+, which includes pattern recognition, machine learning and AI.
-The company was able to [boost their accuracy by 85%] (https://www.ant.works/case-study/airline-company-slashes-invoice-processing-time/).
-Additionally, their overall processing time per invoice dropped by 33%.
+A leading East Asia low-cost airline needed a better way to process 2,000 monthly invoices.
+AntWorks provided its CMR+, which includes pattern recognition, machine learning and AI.
+The company was able to [boost its accuracy by 85%](https://www.ant.works/case-study/airline-company-slashes-invoice-processing-time/).
+Additionally, the company's overall processing time per invoice dropped by 33%.

 ## Technical Specifications